PGM-Lab/InferPy/docs/notes/getting30s.rst

    :lines: 14-22

-The construct ``with inf.datamodel()``, which resembles to the **plateau notation**, will replicate N times the variables enclosed, where N is the size of our data.
+The construct ``with inf.datamodel()``, which resembles the **plateau notation**, will replicate N times the variables enclosed, where N is the data size.

 In the previous model, the input argument ``decoder`` must be a function implementing a neural network.
-This might be defined outside the model as follows.
+This can be defined outside the model as follows.

 .. literalinclude:: ../../examples/docs/getting30s/1.py